We plan to update this post as more information is released on the rollout of the coronavirus vaccine.

 Are over-65 patients getting bumped up in line?

-Wednesday, New Jersey Gov. Phil Murphy announced vaccine eligibility was opening up for people over 65 or between ages 16-64 with serious medical conditions.
-The state will begin vaccinating people from this group Thursday.
+In January, New Jersey Gov. Phil Murphy announced vaccine eligibility was opening up for people over 65 or between ages 16-64 with serious medical conditions.
+The state is vaccinating people from this group alongside first responders, essential workers and remaining unaffiliated health care workers.

 "As we go to the next steps, we've got to be confident in the federal supply, and we increasingly are, particularly with the handover to the Biden administration," Murphy told NBC New York's Brian Thompson.

 People who preregister will be notified when it's time for them to make an appointment.
-The state asks for patience as the supply is still limited and priority is given to health care workers and first responders.
+Appointments can be made at the facilities listed here.

-Pennsylvania leaders are encouraging health care workers unaffiliated with hospitals to check for a vaccine provider here and make an appointment.
+In Pennsylvania eligible people can check for a vaccine provider here and make an appointment.
 The state's map lists which providers have received dose shipments and which have not.

 Philadelphia residents can also sign up for a vaccination through the Black Doctors Consortium website or by calling 484-270-6200.